sydasif/ansible-cbt-lab/docs/source/05_filter/01_filter.md

         msg: "{{ my_list | max }}"
 ```

+### Set Theory Filters

+These functions return unique sets from lists, which can be useful for comparing network configurations.

 #### Finding the Symmetric Difference

 To find items that are in either list1 or list2 but not in both: